sictweb/dps945/notes/pwa-localize-internationalize.md

 The MO:VES app is primarily for *content* delivery and presentation.

 We have already discussed our content design, that requires the content author to provide it in different languages.
+We should plan for Arabic as one of the languages, which is notable because it is rendered right-to-left, when compared to English and Danish, which are rendered left-to-right.

 ( more to come )